xytechsystems/documentation/docs/REST-API Guide/Key fields and time formats.md

 Be aware some fields are mandatory, and are defined in the OpenAPI definition.

 The id of the created record is returned in the response payload.

+## Time formats

+Date time formats used by the REST API follow ISO-8601 standards. `YYYY-MM-DDThh:mm:ss.sTZD`

+Times are stored in the Xytech database as UTC times (the exception being when the Master Time Zone is not set to UTC, which is a legacy option)

+As a general the recommendation is to work in UTC times or local times using the Time Zone Header attribute.

+### POST, PUT and PATCH Examples

+UTC time format:
+2025-02-20T10:00:00.000Z
+2025-02-20T10:00:00Z

+Or
+Using time zone offset:
+2025-02-16T04:00:00-05:00

+Or
+use the header 'Source-Time-Zone-Name' to define the time zone. e.g.  header: `Source-Time-Zone-Name: Pacific Standard Time`

+Use this if you want to supply API payload times in local times, any DST offsets will be auto calculated when the system stores the UTC time into the database.

+This will override any time zone offset supplied.

+### GET and response payloads
+Will respond with the offset attribute.
+2025-02-20T10:00:00+00:00

+(Note any offset is determined by the app server time zone , normally set to UTC, the time plus offset will be the UTC time)